OFDataCommittee/OFMLHackathon/doc/overview.rst

 -   TorchScript storage and evaluation

-In addition to the RedisAI capabilities above,
-SILC includes the following features developed for large, distributed HPC architectures:
+In addition to the RedisAI capabilities above, SmartRedis includes the following features developed for large, distributed HPC architectures:

 -   Redis cluster support for distributed data storage